 - 2-2-222 Pollutant-Specific Basis: A term used to describe a regulatory requirement governing multiple pollutants.
 If a regulatory requirement applies on a pollutant-specific basis, the requirement applies only for the individual pollutant(s) for which a source or facility meets the relevant applicability criteria, and does not apply for pollutant(s) for which the source or facility does not meet the relevant applicability criteria. - 2-2-223 PSD Pollutant: Any Regulated NSR Pollutant as defined in 40 C.F.R.
-Section 51.166(b)(49), except pollutants for which the San Francisco Bay Area has been designated as non-attainment of a California or National Ambient Air Quality Standard.
-If a pollutant is subject to both federal and California ambient air quality standards, the pollutant shall be treated as a PSD Pollutant only for the ambient air quality standard(s) for which the San Francisco Bay Area has not been designated as non-attainment.

-- 2-2-224 PSD Project: A new source as defined in Section 2-1-232, or a modified source as defined in Section 2-1-234, or a combination of such new or modified sources that are part of a single common project, that meets all of the following criteria: - 224.1 Major PSD Facility: The source(s) are or will be located at a facility that has the potential to emit 100 tons or more per year of any PSD pollutant (including fugitive emissions) if it is in one of the 28 categories listed in Section 169(1) of the Clean Air Act, or 250 tons or more of any PSD Pollutant (not including fugitive emissions) if it is not in a listed category; and - 224.2 Significant Increase in Emissions of PSD Pollutant: The new emissions from the new source(s) and/or the increase in emissions from the modified source(s) calculated according to Section 2-2-604 constitute significant emissions of any PSD pollutant as defined in Section 2-2-227.1; and - 224.3 Significant Net Increase in Emissions of PSD Pollutant: The net emissions increase associated with the new or modified source(s), as defined in Section 2-2-220, constitute significant emissions of any PSD pollutant as defined in Section 2-2-227.1.
+Section 52.21(b)(50), except (i) hazardous air pollutants listed pursuant to Section 112(b) of the Clean Air Act and (ii) pollutants for which the San Francisco Bay Area has been designated as non-attainment of a California or National Ambient Air Quality Standard (and precursors of such pollutants).
+If a pollutant is subject to multiple ambient air quality standards (e.g., state and federal standards or standards established for different averaging periods), the pollutant shall be treated as a PSD Pollutant only for the ambient air quality standard(s) for which the San Francisco Bay Area has not been designated as non-attainment. - 2-2-224 PSD Project: A new source as defined in Section 2-1-232, or a modified source as defined in Section 2-1-234, or a combination of such new or modified sources that are part of a single common project, that meets all of the following criteria: - 224.1 Major PSD Facility: The source(s) are or will be located at a facility that has the potential to emit 100 tons or more per year of any PSD pollutant if it is in one of the 28 categories listed in Section 169(1) of the Clean Air Act, or 250 tons or more of any PSD Pollutant if it is not in a listed category; and - 224.2 Significant Increase in Emissions of PSD Pollutant: The new emissions from the new source(s) and/or the increase in emissions from the modified source(s) calculated according to Section 2-2-604 constitute significant emissions of any PSD pollutant as defined in Section 2-2-226.1; and - 224.3 Significant Net Increase in Emissions of PSD Pollutant: The net emissions increase associated with the new or modified source(s), as defined in Section 2-2-220, constitute significant emissions of any PSD pollutant as defined in Section 2-2-226.1.